bitvora/wot-relay/README.md

 ## Prerequisites

 - **Go**: Ensure you have Go installed on your system.
 You can download it from [here](https://golang.org/dl/).
+- **Build Essentials**: If you're using Linux, you may need to install build essentials.
+You can do this by running `sudo apt install build-essential`.

 ## Setup Instructions